 As a wildlife veterinarian I get the rare opportunity to see so many of our precious native species up close and personal and am humbled everyday by the realisation that I often hold the lives of these animals in my hands.
 I get to observe up close so many of our rarely seen species, some of which are sadly endangered and may not remain long enough in the wild for even the next generation to see.
 I am blessed to have the unique experience of getting to know the individual personalities of my patients and fall in love with them time and time again.
 As well as working at the wildlife hospital I also spend a lot of time doing out about in the field, working along side ecologists and researchers studying the lives of many of our unique native species.
 Through these projects I have gained an even greater appreciation of how amazing, beautiful, robust and yet fragile, our fauna is.

 So what is my focus now?
-Well I am still super passionate about being a wildlife veterinarian and continue to work at both the hospital and in field projects, but more recently I have re-entered the art world and have started exhibiting my recent pieces.
+Well I am still super passionate about being a wildlife veterinarian and continue to work at both the hospital and in field projects.
+More recently I have become a mother but continue to work as a wildlife vet and part time artist, exhibiting my pieces occasionally at galleries and wildlife artist exhibitions.
 Through my art I want nothing more than to share with people how amazing, beautiful and captivating wild animals are!
 With each piece I hope to show you all the personalities and unique qualities of even our most unseen and little known species.
 Each and every wild animal plays a role in our world and I am a firm believer that once we see the beauty in something we are more likely to protect it.